adamovivan/tamedia-infra/README.md

-# Terraform code for creating EKS cluster,
+# Terraform code for creating EKS cluster

 ## To create infrastructure run